 • A full moon increased mosquito activity 500% in one study.

 • Black is the most attractive color to mosquitoes, followed closely by red.
-Greys and blues have neutral attractancy.
+Grays and blues have neutral attractancy.
 Khaki, green, light khaki, and yellow are not attractive, with white being the least attractive color to mosquitoes.

 • Mosquito species preferring to breed around the house, like the Asian Tiger Mosquito, have limited flight ranges of about 300 feet.
 Most species have flight ranges of 1-3 miles.